What is SI joint pain?

 How is SI joint pain diagnosed?

-• Next, Dr. Ahuja will perform a nerve block with numbing medication into the SI joint, guided by a video xray.
+Dr. Ahuja and the staff at NeuroEndo aim for accurate diagnosis of SI joint pain.
+A physical exam will first confirm if the pain originates from the SI joint.
+Next, a nerve block with numbing medication, guided by a video x-ray, will be performed.
 If your lower back pain is relieved by this injection and no other sources of pain are detected, you may be a candidate for pain medication, physical therapy, or surgery.

 Is surgery necessary for SI joint pain?

-Dr. Ahuja will take the time to assess your symptoms, answer your questions, and provide you with the full range of treatments available for your specific needs.
+Dr. Ahuja will first try physical therapy, medication, and time to control your SI joint pain.
+He will assess your symptoms, answer your questions, and provide the full range of treatments available.
+If non-surgical treatments do not work to your satisfaction, Dr. Ahuja may recommend SI joint pain surgery.

-In SI joint fusion surgery, a small incision is made on the side of the hip and three rods are placed into the SI joint.
-These rods will stabilize the SI joint, reducing irritation, inflammation, and, most importantly, your pain.
+In SI joint pain surgery, a small incision is made on the side of the hip and three rods are placed into the SI joint.
+These rods stabilize the joint, reducing irritation, inflammation, and pain.
+The surgery typically takes about an hour or less.

 What are non-surgical treatment options for SI joint pain?

-Some potential non-surgical treatment options include:
+Some potential non-surgical treatment options for SI joint pain include:

 • Medication, such as pain medication, anti-inflammatory, or muscle relaxants